COPPER JEWELRY CARE TIPS

 TIPS ON CARING FOR YOUR COPPER JEWELRY

 I offer 2 copper finishes, bright and aged (patina) copper.
-All my copper pieces are left without treatment, so you can benefit from its healing properties.
+All my copper pieces are left without treatment, wax or lacquers so you can benefit from copper's ancient healing properties.
 Bright copper has a lustrous shine and will darken over time.
 Certain situations will make the copper oxidize faster.
 Aged copper gives the ring an antique look it will brighten over time, leaving you with a beautiful natural and shiny aged ring.
 The copper is dipped in Liver of Sulfur and polished to give it a gorgeous dark patina.

 - Do not expose copper jewelry (especially patinated copper jewelry) to water or any type of solvent - take off jewelry before washing dishes